Startr/WEB-Sage.Education-docs/docs/tutorials/text-to-speech/openedai-speech-integration.md

 docker run -d -p 8000:8000 -v voices:/app/voices -v config:/app/config --name openedai-speech ghcr.io/matatonic/openedai-speech-min
 ```

-**Step 6: Configuring Open WebUI to use `openedai-speech` for TTS**
+**Step 6: Configuring Sage WebUI to use `openedai-speech` for TTS**
 ---------------------------------------------------------

 ![openedai-tts](https://github.com/silentoplayz/docs/assets/50341825/ea08494f-2ebf-41a2-bb0f-9b48dd3ace79)

-Open the Open WebUI settings and navigate to the TTS Settings under **Admin Panel > Settings > Audio**.
+Open the Sage WebUI settings and navigate to the TTS Settings under **Admin Panel > Settings > Audio**.
 Add the following configuration:

 * **API Base URL**: `http://host.docker.internal:8000/v1`
 * **API Key**: `sk-111111111` (Note that this is a dummy API key, as `openedai-speech` doesn't require an API key.
 You can use whatever you'd like for this field, as long as it is filled.)